 8. Direct Debit

 Since April 2012, all payments of VAT liabilities must be made electronically.
 Why not set up a direct debit with HMRC, who will automatically deduct what you owe from your business account.
+You also get an extra 7 days grace, compared to businesses that don’t use DD.

 9. VAT penalties